rhelsing/accord_documentation/sales.md

 #Sales

-1. Acquiring Prospects
+1. Acquire List of Prospects on Trello
-* What to send them
+* Send proposal (link to pdf or program here)
-* Once Proposed, how often to follow up
+* Once Proposed, follow up regularly
+* Either move forward with contract, or move to lost column
-* Send contract and move to implementation
+* If moving forward, move to implementation board